tderenzi/tderenzi.github.io/src/portfolio/ibm.md

         description: "Using Nielsen’s heuristics, we conducted a heuristic evaluation followed by in-lab usability tests.
 Participants included both target (culturally Kenyan) and non-target populations, allowing us to capture usability differences due to cultural context.
 We noted critical issues in task completion, error rates, and user comfort during key interactions."
         image: Usability Test Image.png
       - title: "Diverse User Groups"
         description: "Due to research restrictions, participants were recruited from within IBM.
-To simulate realistic usage, **we screened for culturally Kenyan and non-Kenyan users, providing a comparative understanding of how cultural background affected usability.**"
+To simulate realistic usage, **we screened for culturally Kenyan and non-Kenyan users, providing a comparative understanding of how cultural background affected usability.**
-          - title: Key Insights
-            image: Satisfaction.png

 ---